 *Due to a customs treaty, Switzerland allows Liechtenstein-based companies to act as Swiss Authorized Representatives.
 Further, manufacturers and importers in Liechtenstein are exempt from having to appoint a Swiss Authorized Representative, though they must meet other obligations, such as obtaining a Swiss Single Registration Number (CHRN).

-Similar to the EU MDR/IVDR, the Swiss importer information must be supplied with the device, either on the device labeling, instructions for use, or in a ‘document accompanying the device’.
-However, unlike the EU MDR/IVDR, Swissmedic’s interpretation of a ‘document accompanying the device’ is expanded to include: a delivery note, guarantee certificate, customs documents or invoice.
-Further, Swissmedic does not require that the ‘document accompanying the device’ reach the end user, while the MDR/IVDR does require this.
+Similar to the EU MDR/IVDR, the Swiss importer information must be supplied with the device, either on the device labeling, instructions for use, or in a โdocument accompanying the deviceโ.
+However, unlike Europe, Swissmedic’s interpretation of a โdocument accompanying the deviceโ is expanded to include: a delivery note, guarantee certificate, customs documents, or invoice.
+Further, Swissmedic does not require that the โdocument accompanying the deviceโ reach the end user, while Europe does require this.

 In another shift from the EU requirements, Swiss importers are required to identify themselves with MDD/AIMDD/IVDD CE marked products, aka ‘legacy’ devices.
 This is a deviation from the European guidance documents MDCG 2021-25 (medical devices) and 2022-8 (IVDs), which does not require an importer identify themselves with legacy devices.